 There is an ASI board that gives the description of the palaces, halls, and gardens as they would have been during the hay days of Shaniwar Wada.
 It talks about the wall murals that told the stories of Ramayana and Mahabharata, of the artists who came from around the world to do work here.
 It tells us about a seven-storeyed structure that must have been the most magnificent part of Shaniwar Wada.

-Walk around the lawns and you would see a few old trees, a lovely fountain called Hajari Karanje and lot of foundations.
-It is said that Hajari Karanje once was a fountain with thousand sprays.
+Walk around the lawns and you would see a few old trees, a lovely fountain called Hajari Karanje and a lot of foundations.
+It is said that Hajari Karanje once was a fountain with a thousand sprays.
 On the edges next to the wall, some structures have survived.
 There are 5 gates that are more or less intact – 2 each on east and north and one in the south.
 The main door is called Dilli Darwaja – I assume it is because it faced Delhi or towards the North.

 Another board shows the Peshwa family tree.